 10. Not recycling items that actually are recyclable

 There are several items that are actually recyclable, just not in the residential recycling bins.
 For instance, IKEA has a recycling program for fluorescent light bulbs, batteries, and mattresses (Canada only for mattresses).
 Staples lets you recycle ink cartridges, old electronics, and rechargeable batteries (I’m regretting throwing out that ink cartridge just a few weeks ago, but next time I’ll know!).
-H&M collects old clothing of any brand and condition to be recycled.
+Nike takes old athletic shoes and turns them into turf, tracks, and playground padding.
 You can also recycle items like glasses, cell phones, crayons, and many others.
 Before you toss something out, look it up online to see if there are any recycling programs.

 On a final note, be sure to check your city’s recycling policies.
 While the items listed in this post are generally not accepted across the board, there may be exceptions, and your city may also have further guidelines or restrictions.
 Here’s an example of the recycling policies in Brookline, MA (the city where I currently live).

 Also remember the recycling is not the end all, be all to sustainability.
 It’s first best to reduce your consumption, or find a way to reuse an item, especially since we can’t be sure that what we recycle actually gets recycled.

 I hope you learned something new in this post!
 Let me know what your experience has been with recycling (do you do it?
 Are you also a “recycling auditor?”), and any common misconceptions you’ve encountered.